Man dies in sleep after being shot in Barangay Duljo-Fatima

 (Yes, sir, he had a modus like that sir, and it seems that in addition to that, he had several other cases; as a result he made a lot of enemies).

 Police recovered a spent shell of .45 pistol from the crime scene.
-(With TPT)
+(GPL, TPT)